What is the Child Tax Credit?

-Before 2021, the Child Tax Credit was not available for children that were 17 at the end of the tax year.
-In 2022, children that are 17 or younger at the end of the tax year qualify for the Child Tax Credit.
+In 2021, the Child Tax Credit was available for children that were 17 or younger at the end of the tax year.
+In 2023, children who are 16 or younger at the end of the tax year qualify for the Child Tax Credit.

 Are cash payments available for the Child Tax Credit?

 No. For a portion of 2021, the IRS paid part of the Child Tax Credit in advance.
-Those advance payments are not available for 2022 as of the writing of this article.
-There are, however, ongoing political efforts to renew the monthly Child Tax Credit payments for 2022, and the law regarding the Child Tax Credit may change.
+Those advance payments were not available during 2022 and are not slated to be available for 2023.
+There are, however, ongoing political efforts to renew the monthly Child Tax Credit payments, but a change does not look likely at this point.

 Do co-parents that share custody and support 50/50 both get the Child Tax Credit?

 No. If parents file taxes separately, the parent that claims the child as a dependent on their tax return receives the credit.
-If parents file separately and both try to claim the child as a dependent, the IRS will only recognize one parent’s claim.
-In these situations, the parent with whom the child primarily lives will typically be who the IRS allows to claim the child as a dependent.
+If parents file separately and both try to claim the child as a dependent, the IRS only recognizes one parent’s claim.
+In these situations, the parent with whom the child primarily lives is typically the one who the IRS allows to claim the child as a dependent.
 In short, there is one credit for each child.

 Will the Child Tax Credit affect public benefits?

 The Child Tax Credit has no impact on any public benefits.
 Even more, the Child Tax Credit is not subject to offset for overdue taxes or other federal or state debts that taxpayers or their spouses owe.
-However, child support arrearages may continue to offset these credits.
+However, money owed for child support may continue to offset these credits.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.